huangdonghere/FastMICE/README.md

 This is the source code for the FastMICE algorithm, which is proposed in the following paper:

 Dong Huang, Chang-Dong Wang, Jian-Huang Lai.
-"Fast Multi-view Clustering via Ensembles: Towards Scalability, Superiority, and Simplicity."
+Fast Multi-view Clustering via Ensembles: Towards Scalability, Superiority, and Simplicity.
 IEEE Transactions on Knowledge and Data Engineering, accepted, 2023.

 The code has been tested in Matlab R2019b on a PC with Windows 10.